GlacierMelt/GlacierMelt.github.io/_pages/about.md

 ## Features

-Blogging Web is around the featured aspects listed below to showcase content :
+Blogging Web is around the features listed below to showcase content :

 * Major in Computer Vision
 * Machine Learning